 For instance – a video games developer might have collected and analysed gaming survey data about how their users have interacted with and used their game.
 This quan data says a lot about what the behaviour is, while not giving much information about the wants, needs, desires, or intentions driving it.
 By performing a qual study where users are asked about these things, the developer can make better decisions about future developments and marketing.

 In short, qualitative research has two main uses.
 As exploratory research to uncover avenues of investigation, and as contextual research to “flesh out” or give a fuller background to purely numerical data.

 So it isn’t a case of quantitative vs qualitative research, they both have their uses and can compliment each other.
-If this article has sparked some ideas for your own research methods, feel free to test them out with a survey.
+If this article has sparked some ideas for your own research methods, feel free to test them out by signing up to create a survey.